ibm-cloud-docs/assistant/services-information.md

 - For Facebook integrations, the `user_id` property is set to the sender ID that Facebook provides in its payload.
 - For Slack integrations, the `user_id` property is a concatenation of the team ID, such as `T09LVDR7Y`, and the member ID of the user, such has `W4F8K9JNF`.
 For example: `T09LVDR7YW4F8K9JNF`.
 - For web chat, you can set the value of the `user_id` property.
-For more information, see [Adding user identity information](/docs/assistant?topic=assistant-deploy-web-chat#deploy-web-chat-userid).

 Billing is managed per monthly active user per service instance.
 If a single user interacts with assistants that are hosted by different service instances that belong to the same plan, each interaction is treated as a separate use.
 You are billed for the user's interaction with each service instance separately.